Updated on April 3rd, 2022

-Since most tenor sets come with five or more individually pitched toms, there are literally hundreds of options available with just as many manufacturers selling them.
+Since most magnificent marching toms set come with five or more individually pitched toms, there are literally hundreds of options available with just as many manufacturers selling them.

-The quest for the ideal tenor set is at its best a two-phase process.
+The quest for the ideal magnificent marching toms set is at its best a two-phase process.
 First, the purchaser must determine which configuration of toms provides the ideal setup given their needs and the needs of their group.

 Second, the purchaser should look at brands to determine which manufacturer offers the best options to meet their need and their group needs.